 UPDATE AT THE BOTTOM OF BLOG

 To catch you up to speed on this issue, here's what I know of it.
 Sometime last year Wildomar Senior Assisted Living asked if the long time bus stop in front of their business could be relocated.
 Early in January the bus stop was relocated to the corner of Elm and Palomar.
+The red arrow indicates the location of the bus stop. |

 The concerns of those that live nearby are multiple.